gouravkhator/alacritty-auto-config/README.md

 npm run dev
 ```

-## Project CLI Version

-### Usage
+### Extra Notes after you build this project yourself

-The above options and values are also valid if you build the project yourself, and run the distribution file with those options.
+The above options and values are also valid, if you build the project yourself, and run the output file with those options.

 Run the below scripts from the project root folder: